Skip to main content

 Unable to connect to known network after installing the HPA.

-There can be a number of reasons why a device cannot connect to the internet.
-First, check your local machine settings to ensure your Wi-Fi is turned on.
+There are several reasons why a device may be unable to connect to the internet.
+Start by checking your local machine settings to ensure Wi-Fi is turned on.
 If you’re using an Ethernet cable, verify that it is securely connected to both your computer and the router.
-Verify all hardware is turned on and working properly.
+Confirm that all hardware is powered on and functioning properly.

-If you’ve completed all standard diagnostic procedures and still suspect an issue with the HPA, please request the Protect Agent Advanced Debugging Guide from your HYAS representative for further troubleshooting.
+Restart the machine, as many issues can be resolved by simply rebooting the device running the HYAS Protect Agent (HPA).
+If you’ve completed all standard diagnostic steps and still suspect the HPA is the cause, request the Protect Agent Advanced Debugging Guide from your HYAS representative for further troubleshooting.

-• The end user will need to connect to a new network the agent has not encountered.
-This will enable an IT administrator to remote in and reset DHCP for the network.
+The end user will need to connect to a new network the agent has never encountered.
+This will allow an IT administrator to remote in and reset DHCP for the affected network.
+To avoid this situation, disable the HYAS Protect service before uninstalling.

 Missing Devices in Logs or Protect Agent>Manage Tab